Saga Life Insurance Review 2025

 We compare plans from the leading life insurance providers

-• Terminal Illness Cover: if your policy term is over two years and you’re diagnosed with a terminal illness that leaves you with a life expectancy of 12 months or less, Saga may pay out a lump sum
+• Terminal Illness Cover: if your policy term is over two years and you are diagnosed with a terminal illness that leaves you with a life expectancy of 12 months or less, Saga may pay out a lump sum

-• Accidental Death Benefit while your application is being processed, either for up to 90 days or until Saga accept, postpone or decline your application.
-That means if you die in this period the company will pay out the amount you’d asked to be insured for, up to a maximum of £300,000.
+• Accidental Death Benefit while your application is being processed, either for up to 90 days or until Saga accept, postpone, or decline your application.
+If you die during this period, Saga will pay out the insured amount you’d asked for, up to a maximum of £300,000.

 • Policy premiums are payable until the policy anniversary after your 90th birthday, after which no more premium is payable, and cover will continue.

-• You have the option to pay premiums monthly or annually, and if the latter you will receive a discount for one yearly payment.
+• You have the option to pay premiums monthly or annually, and if you choose the latter you will receive a discount for annual payment.

-• Saga Life Insurance can offer an additional funding amount for your funeral.
-This benefit can be up to £300 in contribution from Saga’s appointed funeral director towards the cost of your funeral.
-This is automatically included within your policy.
+• Saga Life Insurance offers an additional funeral funding amount.
+This benefit provides up to £300 towards funeral costs through Saga’s appointed funeral director.
+This is automatically included in your policy.

 Why Might Saga Life Insurance Not Payout?

-• Failure to provide accurate policyholder details given at time of application
+• Failure to provide accurate policyholder information at time of application

 • Terminal illness cover if your policy period is less than two years

-• If you have chosen to add on Critical Illness Cover, a diagnosis for valid payout must be for an illness listed on the policy document
+• If you have chosen to add Critical Illness Cover, a valid payout requires a diagnosis of an illness listed in the policy document

 Advantages

-• As long as you are a UK resident aged 50-75 you can get Guaranteed Life insurance with Saga: the maximum sum assured is £19,000 and will only pay 12 months after the beginning of your policy.
+• As long as you are a UK resident aged 50-75 you can get Guaranteed Life Insurance with Saga: the maximum sum assured is £19,000 and payout is only after 12 months from the policy start date.

-• Guaranteed Life Insurance does not require a medical or extensive individual history in application
+• Guaranteed Life Insurance does not require a medical examination or detailed medical history during application

 Disadvantages